 LLDP-MED is published by the Telecommunications Industry Association (TIA).
 It is an extension to LLDP that operates between endpoint devices and network connectivity devices.
-LLDP-MED specifically provides support for voice over IP (VoIP) applications and provides the following capabilities:
+LLDP-MED provides the following capabilities for IP phones:

-- Capabilities Discovery -- allows IP phones to determine the capabilities that the connected switch supports and has enabled. - Network Policy -- provides voice VLAN configuration to notify IP phones which VLAN to use and QoS-related configuration for voice data.
+- Capabilities Discovery -- allows LLDP-MED IP phones to determine the capabilities that the connected switch supports and has enabled. - Network Policy -- provides voice VLAN configuration to notify IP phones which VLAN to use and QoS-related configuration for voice data.
 It provides a "plug and play" network environment. - Power Management -- provides information related to how IP phones are powered, power priority, and how much power IP phones need. - Inventory Management -- provides a means to effectively manage IP phones and their attributes such as model number, serial number and software revision.